MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/index.md

 <!-- ====================================================================== -->
 ## Focus Mode

-Focus Mode is a new user interface for DevTools.
+Focus Mode is the name of the user interface of DevTools.
 Focus Mode is designed to simplify and streamline the DevTools UI, without compromising its feature set.

 Focus Mode replaces the main row of tabs with an **Activity Bar**, which is a compact toolbar with distinctive icons.
 The **Activity Bar** makes it possible to pin, rearrange, and open your favorite tools, for quick access.
 The **Activity Bar** also provides access to user settings, help, and other features.